SakshamDev2005/Math-Quiz/README.md

 A math quiz program that:

-Prompts the user for a level, .
+Prompts the user for a level.
 If the user does not input 1, 2, or 3, the program prompts again.

 Randomly generates ten (10) math problems of addition according to the level set by the user